+1-914-214-5430

 4. Calculus: The Mathematics of Change

-Calculus deals with change, motion, and dynamic systems.
-It combines arithmetic, algebra, and geometry to analyze complex phenomena.
+Calculus is a powerful branch of mathematics that studies change, motion, and the behavior of dynamic systems.
+It unites elements of arithmetic, algebra, and geometry to analyze quantities that vary continuously.

 Interconnection Between Branches